luke-doughty/join-the-siege/README.md

 3. Take the highest of the two that pass the fail safe

 4. Return Classification Unknown

+# Assumptions

+I have worked on the basis that file names _should_ be treated primarily as correct over file contents, but also because of this, they are judged more strictly.

+I have also developed this with thought that it would be scaled up across multiple pods in a kubernetes cluster, meaning it could handle as many requests concurrently as there are pods.
+This also allows for the use of larger language and image inference models that have been used here.

+For deployment in a smaller environement or on a limited capability dev machine, I would recommend using the (Base SigLIP)[https://huggingface.co/google/siglip-base-patch16-224] model for image inference and (Base Bart)[https://huggingface.co/facebook/bart-base] for text inference.
+Be aware though, this will produce different results, and pass rates would need to be adjusted accordingly.

 ## Building an image